ovaleanu/anthos/docs/register_contrail_cluster_in_anthos.md

 Docker-server key is pointing to https://gcr.io which holds the container images for the GCP Marketplace Apps

-Similar to the other namespace, we need to patch the default service account within the pgsql namespace to use the secret to pull images from GCR instead of Docker Hub
+Like we did for `application-system` namespace, we need to patch the default service account within the pgsql namespace to use the secret to pull images from GCR instead of Docker Hub

 ```
 $ kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "gcr-json-key"}]}'